webdev-dave/reddit-museum/README.md

 - sound in videos

 ## Features
+- maybe only load by defualt posts that have above x amount of likes.
+This will ensure the quality of the photo/art (more likes = more relatable / more captivating).
+Additionally, maybe i can add a filter by amount of likes option where user gets to set standard of the art they load.
 - add load more button
 - filter through art by genre
 - filter through art using the search bar